 The sole purpose of humanitarian activities and assistance is the relief and prevention of suffering caused by crisis.
 This means we must respond in a manner that is not influenced by political, economic, or military objectives.
 Humanitarian organizations create and implement policies independent of government policies or actions (hence the term NGO, or “non-governmental organization”).

 Complex emergencies mean humanitarian organizations are missing their most important partner, and people often can’t access the help they need to recover.
 Organizations also have to dig deeper to find what and where the needs are, and often struggle to find willing funders as crises drag on.
-Sadly, this is becoming the rule versus the exception.
-For example, Somalia has been caught in a cycle of crisis for the last several decades.
+Sadly, this is becoming the norm rather than the exception.

 This arrangement would violate the UN’s Humanitarian Principles.
 But to ignore the group in most need also means going against the Humanitarian Imperative.
 What do you do?